allenfengjr/dlrm_comp/comp_benchmark/README.md

 ## Step 1.
 Do Quantization

 To simulate lossy compression, please first apply quantization.
-Run `python quantization.py`, to generate quantization code of inputs.
+Run `python quantization.py EMB_file_path decay_stage`, to generate quantization code of inputs.
 Modify `EMB_file_path` as the embedding data directory.
+Modify `decay_stage` as the decay stop point.

 Change `intType` variable to choose use `int8` or `int16` as quantization code datatype.